 Now, a new kind of stylish capsule hotel is popping up across the country.
 With a blend of function and style, they attract both local business people and foreign hipsters in search of fashionable accommodation.

-Here's a look at several capsule hotels that are changing the game:
+Here's a look at several capsule hotels that are changing the game in Tokyo and beyond:

 First Cabin Tsukiji